oyanzhi/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `note 2 Client wants to renew policy` adds the meeting note "Client wants to renew policy" to the 2nd client in the displayed client list.
+* `list` followed by `note 2 Client wants to renew policy` adds the meeting note "Client wants to renew policy" to the 2nd client in the displayed clients list.
 * `find alex` followed by `note 1 Client wants to know about policy 2` adds the meeting note "Client wants to know more about policy 2" to the 1st client in the result of the `find` command.